craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	- Currently possessed by [[Alergra Barrowinch]] of the [[Guild of Wizards]]

 - Highest form of Flattery
 	- > A simple grey robe.
 Impressively, wearing it feels like you are wearing a second skin.
-Crafted by [[Qiell Tilemundon]]
+Crafted by [[Qiell Tilemundon]].
 	- This cloak provides the attuned +5' per round to their walking speed.
 	- In addition, when the attuned spends a ki point, they may roll a d6.
 If the result is a 5 or 6, they regain a ki point.